jituanlin/blog/about.md

 If you find it is ridiculous, you may wish to communicate with me via [email](mailto:jituanlin@gmail.com).

 ## About author
-I am Jituanlin, a programmer, now focus on front-end development.
+I am Jituanlin, a programmer, focusing on front-end development.
 My tech stack includes Vue, React, and Nodejs, as well as functional programming.

 ## About avatar